-Pixels which go above threshold generate a fixed length pulse using a monostable circuit, the output of which is connected to row control logic outside the pixel.
+Pixel signals which cross through the threshold from below generate a fixed length pulse using a monostable circuit, the output of which is connected to row control logic outside the pixel.
 The length of the resulting hit output pulse is thus independent of the signal size.
 Electronic circuit noise is estimated at the input to the differential comparator and referred back to the diode node using the charge gain.
-The dominant noise source is the input transistor of the preamplifier circuit; the predicted equivalent noise charge (ENC) for this pixel is $23 e^-$ .
+The dominant noise source is the input transistor of the preamplifier circuit; the predicted equivalent noise charge (ENC) for this pixel is $23 e^{-}$.

-The nominal power consumption for the pre-shape pixel is $8.9 \,\mu\text{W}$ during operation, although the circuit would be powered off between bunch trains at the ILC.
-Assuming a factor of 100 reduction in power by this method, this is equivalent to an average power consumption of $36 \,\mu\text{W/mm}^2$ and hence is is significantly larger than the target power of the analogue ECAL designs for the ILC detectors [9, 10].
+The nominal power consumption for the pre-shape pixel is 8.9 μ W during operation, although it is assumed that in any realistic sensor, the circuit would be powered off between bunch trains at the ILC.
+This mode of operation was not supported by the TPAC system described here so it has not been tested.
+However, other studies within CALICE have demonstrated that this is a feasible assumption [3].
+Assuming a factor of 100 reduction in power by this method, this is equivalent to an average power consumption of 36 μ W/mm2 and hence is is significantly larger than the target power of the analogue ECAL designs for the ILC detectors [12, 13].
 However, the main aim of the TPAC 1.0 sensor is to investigate the concept of a binary ECAL and demonstrate the feasibility of the design with a new technology.
 Power was regarded as a secondary issue, at least for this first demonstrator.
 Lower power designs will be considered in future versions of the sensor.